tabhang/River-Waste-Managment-and-Public-Grievance-Redressal-System/readme.md

-The river waste management system makes it easier and convenient for people to file their complaint according to their convenience online right from their home, hence saving the time taken to physically file a complaint.
+This System is a desktop application targeted to improve the current state of pollution in rivers by analyzing the data of waste generated.
+Foremost aim of developing this application is to ensure that the voice of public is actively heard and efficiently acted upon as it gives the government operators a systematic platform to organise, scrutinize and redress public complaints in fair and transparent way.

-The language used for developing the project is Java, MYSQL
+Languages used for developing this project are Java and MySQL.

-Use the river_mini.sql script for importing the database.
+Use river_mini.sql script for importing the database.
-This project use JxMaps Library
+This project uses JxMaps Library